melosh101/sigridSpil/README.md

-# Camp Askov Game Design Project Platformer 2D
+# A game made my Sigrid in under 24 hours.
+At camp Askov 2023